Cumulocity-IoT/cumulocity-video-widget/README.md

 # Video Widget for Cumulocity IoT

-This widget allows to watch streaming videos (in hls format), on-demand videos like .mp4 and embedded videos like YouTube or Vimeo.
+This widget allows streaming videos from sources such as HLS streams, on-demand videos (such as MP4, MKV, MOV) from URL and embedded YouTube, Vimeo, etc. videos.
+Please note that links must be HTTPS and Cross-Origin access enabled.

 ![Preview](src/cumulocity-video-widget/assets/img-preview.png)